mauriziofonte/coding-standard/README.md

 Is up to you choosing the best configuration based on your project structure.

 The caching mechanism of `php-cs-fixer` is enabled by default.
 You have to add `.php_cs.cache` to `.gitignore` file.

+## Available Rulesets

+- `DefaultRuleset` - The default ruleset customized as per the package maintainer projects
+- `LaravelRuleset` - The default ruleset for Laravel projects
+- `CmsRuleset` - The default ruleset for CMS projects
+- `WordpressRuleset` - The default ruleset for Wordpress projects

 ## Usage